antoinebcx/MolDecod-molecule-generation-transformer/README.md

 # MolDecod: Transformer for molecule generation

-MolDecod is a 5M-parameter decoder-only transformer using rotary positional encoding, for SMILES molecule generation.
+MolDecod is a 5M-parameter decoder-only transformer for molecule generation (SMILES).

 ## Repository